 2-Eleven/Open - for the four-cylinder supercharged open-top 2-Eleven, or four-cylinder Exige Cup cars and other Elise & Exiges that are not eligible for the other categories

 Production - for normally-aspirated Elises - S1 & S2 and the Elise Cup R

 Championship points are scored according to class position, this means that drivers from all four classes have an equal chance of competing for the overall title.
 Current champion Bence Balogh won in his Evora GT4 last year, while runner up Toby Goodman competed in an Elise S2 in the production class.

-Lotus Cup Europe enjoys unrivalled support from the Lotus community, many of whom can be found at events.
-The championship is active on social media with well over 50,000 facebook followers and received over 5 million views and 1/4 million likes in the last full year.
+Lotus Cup Europe enjoys unrivalled support from the Lotus community, with many enthusiasts attending events.
+The championship is active on social media with well over 60,000 Facebook followers and most rounds being broadcast on TV.
+Technical support is provided by Group Lotus at all rounds.

 The championship is open to drivers at all levels of experience, provided that they hold an International D licence or higher.
-Whilst the series has grown hugely since its inception a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.
+Whilst the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.